psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 ### 4.1.
 The JWT Response Document

-Depending on the response type, the JWT contains the authorization response parameters as defined in [RFC6749], sections 4.1.2 and 4.2.2.
+Depending on the response type, the JWT contains the authorization response parameters as defined in [RFC6749], sections 4.1.2 or 4.2.2.

 For the grant type authorization "code" these are: